Primary Health Care

 No. Student Health and Wellness services are limited to UMKC students with the exceptions of immunizations and flu shots.

 No. We do not provide emergency care.
-If you feel you have an emergency please go to the emergency room.
-As always, dial 911 in the event of a medical emergency will bring you immediate help.
+If you feel you have an emergency please go to the emergency room or an urgent care clinic.
+As always, dialing 911 in the event of a medical emergency will bring you immediate help.
 St. Luke’s Hospital at 43rd and Wornall is the closest ER to UMKC.

 Students who take classes on campus (not through the internet) and their dependents are eligible to apply for

 the Student Health Insurance Plan.
 You may pick up a Student Health Insurance

 Plan brochure at UMKC Student Health and Wellness, located at 4825 Troost